 Sometime between 1780 and 1783, George moved south and west from Pennsylvania, eventually arriving in the Cumberland area of North Carolina (now Tennessee) to join his brother Kasper, who had settled in the area in 1779.
 On 14 April 1786 George was given a land grant of 640 acres by North Carolina, for the purpose of planting corn (the size of the acreage indicates that he was married at the time of the grant).

-George's wife was named Elizabeth, but her last name and parentage are not known.
+George's wife was named Elizabeth White, the same name as Kasper Mansker's wife, but a different person.
 They most likely married circa 1770 in Pennsylvania, and were to be the parents of at least five children: George Jr., William, Lewis, John and Mary (see Descendants Page).
 There is strong speculation that some of the "Missing" Manskers are also children of George and Elizabeth Mansker as well.

 The Sumner County, Tennessee, Archives has on record the following stock identification mark registered to George "Mansco" in 1787: "Stock mark a crop off of the right ear & a swallow fork upperkeal [sic] in the left and the dew lap cut down."
 Although Kasper also had an actual cattle brand registered in addition to the ear-cropping marks, George apparently did not.